vadupdawg/Cognitive-Triangulation-Pipeline/docs/test-plans/WorkerAgent_test_plan.md

 *   **Failure Handling (Dead-Letter Queue):** A task that persistently fails analysis (e.g., due to invalid LLM responses or file system errors) is moved to the `failed_work` table, and its status in the `work_queue` is updated to `'failed'`.
 *   **Data Integrity:** The `llm_output` stored in the `analysis_results` table is a valid, well-structured JSON string that conforms to the project's data contract.
 *   **System Resilience:** The agent demonstrates resilience by handling transient errors (e.g., LLM API errors, network issues) through a retry-with-backoff mechanism.
-*   **Large File Handling:** The agent can correctly process files that exceed the size threshold by chunking the content, analyzing each chunk, and aggregating the results.
+*   **File Processing:** The agent can correctly process files of any size by analyzing the full content with the LLM.

 ## 3. Test Strategy